AlwaysSany/visual-prompt-builder/README.md

 ## Project Overview

 This project is a web application that allows users to visually compose project prompts and templates.
-It provides a user-friendly interface for selecting project domain, language, framework, config files, and describing the project.
+It provides a user-friendly interface for selecting the project domain, language, framework, config files, and describing the project.
 The application generates a dynamic summary sentence and a detailed prompt in both Natural Language and JSON formats.
-Users can save templates for quick reuse and edit or update existing templates in-place.
+Users can save templates for quick reuse and edit or update existing templates in place.
 The application also includes a confirmation dialog to prevent accidental loss of templates and provides options to copy or download the prompt.

 ## Features & Usage